 How to Weather Any Recession Storm

 Planning for a recession should not happen during one.
-Creating a strategic plan for any and all scenarios is essential for any business - but especially for manufacturing.
+Creating a strategic plan for any and all scenarios is essential for any business — but especially for manufacturing.
+For more tips on recession proofing, check out this article.